ubuntu-mate/ubuntu-mate.org/pages/faq-downloads.md

 ## Which architecture?

 * **amd64** is for a desktop or laptop computer built around 2005 and later.
-While the name may suggest otherwise, but this supports both AMD and Intel processors capable of 64-bit instructions.
-Supporting both BIOS and UEFI motherboards as well as PC/Mac computers.
+While the name may suggest otherwise, this supports both AMD and Intel processors capable of 64-bit instructions, BIOS and UEFI motherboards as well as PC/Mac computers.

 * **i386** has been discontinued and will no longer receive updates after April 2021.